alesssia/YAMP/README.md

 - A FASTA file listing the adapter sequences to remove in the trimming step.
 A basic version is provided in this repository (`./assests/data/adapters.fa`), but please note that this file may need to be customised.
 - Two FASTA file describing synthetic contaminants.
 Basic versions are provided in this repository (`./assests/data/sequencing_artifacts.fa.gz` and `./assests/data/phix174_ill.ref.fa.gz`), but please note that both may need to be customised.
 - A FASTA file describing the contaminant (pan)genome.
 This file should be created by the users according to the contaminants present in their dataset.
-When analysing human metagenomes, we recommend always including the human genome.
+When analysing human metagenomes, we recommend always including the human genome (as detailed in our [YAMP wiki](https://github.com/alesssia/YAMP/wiki/Getting-started#notes-on-the-contaminant-human-genome).
 - the BowTie2 database files for MetaPhlAn.
-These files should be downloaded the first time you run MetaPhlAn.
+These files should be downloaded the first time you run MetaPhlAn -- or you can follow the alternative instructions available in the [YAMP wiki](https://github.com/alesssia/YAMP/wiki/Getting-started#notes-on-the-metaphlan-databases).
 - the ChocoPhlAn and UniRef databases for HUMAnN.
 Both can be downloaded directly by HUMAnN.
-Please refer to their [webpage](https://huttenhower.sph.harvard.edu/humann) for details.
+Please refer to their [webpage](https://huttenhower.sph.harvard.edu/humann) and/or to the [YAMP wiki](https://github.com/alesssia/YAMP/wiki/Getting-started#notes-on-the-humann-databases) for details.

 More details on these files and how to use and get them are available on our [wiki](https://github.com/alesssia/YAMP/wiki/Getting-started).
 Please read it carefully before using YAMP.